-A student processing a complete semester withdrawal from all full-term (16-week) courses may receive a percentage refund of tuition.
+A student processing a complete semester withdrawal from all full-term (16-week), on-campus courses may receive a percentage refund of tuition.
+A non-refundable \$50 withdrawal fee for each course will be assessed.

-A student living in a residence hall may qualify for a percentage refund of room/board charges.
-Students should contact the Office of Residence Life at 989-774-3111 for information.
+A student living in a residence hall should contact the Office of Residence Life at 989-774-3111 for questions regarding residence hall charges.

-Please note, students receiving financial aid who complete a semester withdrawal from all full-term (16-week) courses may lose all or a portion of their financial aid.

-Before withdrawing from all full-term (16-week) courses, students should contact Student Account Services and University Billing at 989-774-3928 for withdrawal counseling.
+Please note, students receiving financial aid who complete a semester withdrawal from all full-term (16-week), on-campus courses may compromise their financial aid.
+Before withdrawing from all full-term (16-week), on-campus courses, students should contact Student Account Services and University Billing at 989-774-3928 for withdrawal counseling.